-An all-ladies team this year, Rhino Rouge / Car 17 is ready to take on the challenge of the Rhino Charge.
+Team Rhino Rouge / Car 17 is ready to take on the challenge of the Rhino Charge again this year.

 The Rhino Charge is an annual off-road fundraising motorsport competition that has been held annually in Kenya since 1989.
 It is a competition that requires bravery and a high level of skill in off-road driving and navigation.
 The Rhino Charge is a fundraising event organized by Rhino Ark to raise funds for its conservation projects, including the world-renowned Aberdare Electric Fence Project, Eburu forest and the Mt Kenya Forest Fence.